We strive for balance among academic rigor, civic engagement, and community well-being.

 • What courses do 12th graders take?

 By senior year, students' schedules can look vastly different based on their own interests and pursuits.
-All seniors take one trimester-long Senior Seminar course, choosing among 4-6 different topic areas and culminating in a research project.
+All seniors take one trimester-long Senior Seminar course, culminating in a position paper on an area of global challenge, based on extensive research.

 Here are three sample schedules from the Class of 2024 during the Fall Trimester: